Call4Cloud | MMP-C | Autopilot | Device Preparation

 Make sure you select the detection and remediation script from the zip file you downloaded.

 So why do we need Role-based access control (RBAC)?
 RBAC helps you manage who has access to your organization’s resources and what they can do with those resources.
-By assigning roles to your Intune users, you can limit what they can see and change.
+By assigning roles to your Intune users, you can limit what they see and change.
 Each role has a set of permissions that determine what users with that role can access and change within your organization.

 After we know what we can do with RBAC we are going to create an additional Intune Role.
 But before we do, make sure you have already created a group with the service desk users in it, who need to have access to the BitLocker recovery key report.